Granada is the oldest colonial city in Nicaragua, and the largest tourist destination in the country.

 Plenty of volunteer options in Granada.
 Working in a hostel, or shop geared towards foreigners is possible for English speakers as well.
 Like everywhere else, you can also teach English in Granada.

 A visually-pleasing colonial town, and a must-visit if you’re in Nicaragua.
-Cheap and comfortable, and the nightlife in Granada ticks most of the boxes for a small city.
-It’s a bit more laid back than Leon, Nicaragua’s other colonial gem, so if you’re looking for more of a party, I’d favor Leon.
+Great laid back feel with impressive architecture but a bit quiet and small overall.
+It’s a bit more laid back than Leon, Nicaragua’s other colonial gem.
+Cheap and comfortable.
+Nicaraguans are extremely friendly and welcoming.
+The nightlife in Granada ticks most of the boxes for a small city.
+If you’re looking for more of a party, I’d favor Leon.
 For something more tranquilo?
 Granada is a fine choice!

 OVERALL RATING: 6.25/10